Redford aims to bring indie U.S. cinema to London

 Redford said that, as a major Hollywood player, he had worked "on both sides of the aisle", and had nothing against big budget action movies.
 But he added:

-"That diversity was not so available in the mainstream film industry because it has scaled down and become more centralized over time and following the youth market.
+"That diversity was not so available in the mainstream film industry because it has scaled down and become more centralised over time and following the youth market.

 "So therefore it got narrower and narrower and it was going to be more prone to blockbusters, which is fine ... but not at the expense, I felt, of the humanistic side of cinema."